 Flowers are one of the easiest ways to add color to front yard landscaping.
 The hardest part is planting them.
 That's why you want to invest in perennial flowers.
 Some of the best options for lining borders, such as walkways or driveways, include:

-The taller flowers like Russian Sage and Lavender are better for borders that line your house because they grow taller.
-Research your area, the sunlight you get in the area, etc. to help determine which flowers are best for your area.
+Taller flowers like Russian Sage and Lavender are better for borders that line your house because they grow taller.
+Research your area, the sunlight you get in the area, etc., to help determine which flowers are best for your area.